TheLocusCo/locuscorev3/README.md

 # LocusCoreV3

 This is a "portfolio" app that has some extra functionality built in.

 Written to learn react and elixir and then later ported back to rails.

 More information can be found at https://thelocus.co

+## First Run

+You need a .env file in the root of the directory, use .env.fake as an example You also need a database.yml in the config directory.

 ## How to start locally

-(You need a .env file in the root of the directory, use .env.fake as an example)

 1. Frontend
   1. edit .env to make sure the REACT_APP_BASE_ENDPOINT value matches your local ip